8 ½ oz | Grapes, muscadine, raw, organic? |

 Avocado: Avocados contain monounsaturated fatty acids (MUFA), primarily oleic acid.
 Avocados not only provide a pleasant creaminess, but also improve the absorption of lipophilic (fat-soluble) resveratrol in the intestine.
 Certain fatty acids also promote the transport of resveratrol through cell membranes, which leads to greater absorption.

-Flaxseed: The fat content of flaxseed contains around 50% of the polyunsaturated omega-3 fatty acid alpha-linolenic acid (ALA), the highest concentration of omega-3 fatty acids of all known seeds.
-Anyone who eats a lot of industrial food should increase the amount of flaxseed in their diet and correct nutritional errors in this regard.
+Flaxseed: 100 g of flaxseed cover around 1'141 % of the daily requirement of the unsaturated omega-3 fatty acid alpha-linolenic acid (ALA).
+They have the highest concentration of omega-3 fatty acids of all known seeds.
+People who consume a lot of processed foods should increase the proportion of flaxseed in their diet and correct nutritional deficiencies in this regard.

-Pomegranate juice: Pomegranate juice, or alternatively lingonberry juice, blueberry juice or cranberry juice, contain quercetin, which inhibits the activity of enzymes such as sulfate transferases, which normally break down resveratrol.
+Pomegranate juice: Pomegranate juice, or alternatively cranberry juice, blueberry juice, or cranberry juice, contains quercetin, which inhibits the activity of enzymes such as sulfate transferases, which normally break down resveratrol.
 This increases the effectiveness of resveratrol.
-That is why we recommend drinking pomegranate juice with it.
-You can also replace lemon juice and orange juice with one of these juices.
+Therefore, we recommend drinking pomegranate juice with it.
+You can also replace lemon and orange juice with one of these juices.

-Buying avocados: The avocados available in stores are usually still hard.
-But you can buy them without worrying, as they will ripen later.
-If the skin gives slightly when you press on it at the base of the stem, the fruit is safe to eat.
-Never really press it!
-If the fruit is ripe, the base of the avocado can also be removed by hand without any difficulty.
-You should avoid dark spots on the skin, as these are often signs of pressure marks, which also lead to brownish discoloration inside the avocado.
+Buying avocados: Store-bought avocados are usually still hard.
+However, you can buy them safely, as they will ripen afterward.
+If the skin gives slightly when pressed at the base of the stem, the fruit is ready to eat.
+Never really press!
+Ripe avocados can also easily remove the base of the avocado by hand.
+Avoid dark spots on the skin, as these are often signs of bruising, which can also lead to brownish discoloration inside the avocado.

-Protect the avocado from turning brown: The flesh of the avocado oxidizes to a dark color as soon as it is exposed to air.
-Therefore, it is best to process avocados immediately after cutting them.
+Protect avocados from browning: Avocado flesh oxidizes to a dark color when exposed to air.
+Therefore, it's best to process avocados immediately after cutting them.

 Instead of orange and lemon juice, you can also use pomegranate juice, lingonberry juice, blueberry juice or cranberry juice – or drink it with or immediately after.